szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Custom metadata to append/replace to indexed documents (web)``: Define custom metadata key => value fields for specified external data loaders.\nAllowed placeholders: {date}, {date_time}, {time}, {timestamp} + {data loader args}

 * ``Additional keyword arguments (**kwargs) for data loaders``: Additional keyword arguments, such as settings, API keys, for the data loader.
-These arguments will be passed to the loader; please refer to the Llama-index or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.
+These arguments will be passed to the loader; please refer to the LlamaIndex or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

 * ``Use local models in Video/Audio and Image (vision) loaders``: Enables usage of local models in Video/Audio and Image (vision) loaders.
 If disabled then API models will be used (GPT-4 Vision and Whisper).
 Note: local models will work only in Python version (not compiled/Snap).
 Default: False.